kubeflow/website/content/docs/started/getting-started-gke.md

 [Google Cloud File Store](https://cloud.google.com/filestore/docs/) is a fully managed NFS offering.
 GCFS is very useful for creating a shared filesystem that can be mounted into pods such as Jupyter.

-To setup GCFS and use with Kubeflow follow the directions below.
+To setup GCFS and use it with Kubeflow follow the directions below.

 #### Create a GCFS instance